Rot72/Titanic-kaggle/README.md

                 AVERAGE was made to fill in these fields, the averages were found using the following criteria: Survived, Gender, Age Group and Pclass.<br>
                 <ol>
                     <li>
-                    There were <b>5</b> valueless records for first class male survivor.
-The average age of the first class male survivor was 36.2 goes to 35.1 with the removal of the outlier.
+                    There were <b>5</b> valueless records for first class male survivor.<br>
+                    The average age of the first class male survivor is 36.2.
                     </li>
                     <li>
                     There were <b>16</b> valueless records for non-surviving first class male<br>